DeanSpooner/ten-frame/README.md

 Jest will now run the tests and check against snapshots that have been added to this project.

+## Running TypeScript checks:

+In your terminal, cd into `ten-frame` then run:

+- `npm install typescript -g`(if you don't have already TypeScript installed on your machine)
+- `tsc`

 ## Screenshots:

 ### Home: